donavon/thwack/README.md

 ### `ok`

 A `boolean` set to true is the `status` code in the 2xx range (i.e. a success).
 If the promist resolves successfully, this value will always be `true`.
-If the request has a status outside of the 2xx range hwack will throw a `ThwackResponseError` and `ok` will be false.
+If the request has a status outside of the 2xx range Thwack will throw a `ThwackResponseError` and `ok` will be false.

 ### `statusText`